-The Kafka API that allows you to write data to a topic in an Kafka cluster.
+The Producer API is the Kafka API that allows you to write data to a topic in an Kafka cluster.

 The Producer API is used by producer clients to publish data to a topic in an Kafka cluster.

-Protocol Buffers (Protobuf) is an open-source data format used to serialize structured data for storage.
+Protobuf (or Protocol Buffers) is an open-source data format used to serialize structured data for storage.

 Related terms: data serialization, deserializer, serializer

 - The public internet is the global system of interconnected computers and networks that use TCP/IP to communicate with each other.

 Rebalancing is the process of redistributing the partitions of a topic among the consumers of a consumer group for improved performance and scalability.

 A rebalance can occur if a consumer has failed the heartbeat and has been excluded from the group, it voluntarily left the group, metadata has been updated for a consumer, or a consumer has joined the group.

 Replayability is the ability to replay messages from any point in time.

 - Replication is the process of creating and maintaining multiple copies (or replicas) of data across different nodes in a distributed system to increase availability, reliability, redundancy, and accessibility.